Beyond Scalars: Evaluating and Understanding LLM Reasoning via Geometric Progress and Stability: Method: TRACED

 Building on the \textbf{semantic geometry} defined in Sec.\ref{sec:Semantic}, to accurately measure reasoning quality, we must isolate the dynamics of logical deduction from unrelated factors (e.g., syntax or static facts) present in the hidden states.

 We construct a reasoning quality discriminative space $B$ that maximizes the differences between correct and incorrect reasoning as shown in Algorithm~\ref{alg:get_space}.
 Let $\mathcal{D}_{\text{pos}}$ and $\mathcal{D}_{\text{neg}}$ denote sets of correct and incorrect reasoning chains.
-We compute the difference between their kinematic covariance matrices to identify directions where effective reasoning evolves most distinctly.
+Conceptually, LLM hidden states entangle logical deduction with shared generative factors.
+Since valid ($C^+$) and invalid ($C^-$) trajectories share this fundamental linguistic base, raw variance fails to isolate true logic.
+Thus, we compute the scaled difference between their kinematic covariance matrices, $S = C^+ - \lambda C^-$, to explicitly cancel these shared non-logical directions and identify directions where effective reasoning evolves most distinctly.
+Moreover, the scaling factor $\lambda = \|C^+\|_F/\|C^-\|_F$ normalizes geometric energy.
+Since incorrect paths' ``hesitation loops'' yield vastly larger covariances than stable correct paths, unscaled subtraction would be dominated by hallucination magnitudes.
+This normalization strictly isolates structural and directional differences, not mere amplitude.
 We then extract the top-$k$ eigenvectors (fixing $k=8$, with sensitivity analyzed in Appendix~\ref{app:sensitivity_k}) to form the basis $B$, capturing the principal dimensions that maximally distinguish correct from incorrect reasoning.
-The final state $\mathbf{z}_{n,t}$ corresponding to the $t$-th token of a given sample $d_n \in \mathcal{D}$ is obtained by transforming the raw hidden state $\mathbf{h}_{n,t}$ via the metric-induced feature map $G^{1/2}$ and projecting it onto the quality subspace basis $B$: